 Contacts – qualified leads stored in your CRM base, with more relevant data about them.
 A lead becomes a contact as soon as it’s qualified.
 A contact needs a little more nurturing to convert into a client.

-Content (aka Webinar Content) – your presentation, insights, knowledge, tips & trick, ideas, solutions, product demo, training, e-courses – everything that is at the core of your webinar, and the value you want to share or sell to your attendees.
+Content (aka webinar content) – your presentation, insights, knowledge, tips & trick, ideas, solutions, product demo, training, e-courses – everything that is at the core of your event, and the value you want to share or sell to your attendees.

 Customer Success Team – webinar platform team that helps to set up your account and solve any technical issues.
 It’s a group of friendly and dedicated webinar experts, available on live chat and via e-mail.
 It’s support to get you the most out of your webinar account and features.

 Dashboard – an online management tool designed to appear as a user-friendly interface.
-Accessible in a webinar account, the dashboard is a place with your list of events, statistics, scheduling and launching ad hoc webinars buttons, and access to webinar recordings and account settings.
-The dashboard in a webinar room is a clickable menu with a set of tools to run webinars: from turning on the Presentation, through using the White Board, to setting up the webinar Live Streaming.
+Accessible in the account panel, the dashboard is a place with your list of events, scheduling and launching webinars and meetings buttons.
+The dashboard in an event room is a clickable menu with a set of tools to run events: from turning on the presentation, through using the whiteboard, to setting up the Live Streaming.

 Data Processing Agreement (DPA) – a special agreement between data processor and data controller.
 Specifies the rules of personal data processing by the processor on behalf of the controller.
 This includes among others: determining types of personal data, purposes of the processing, how and for how long the personal data will be processed.
 General Data Protection Regulation (EU) 2016/679 (GDPR) requires concluding such contracts if the data controller entrusts the processing of personal data to another entity.
 You conclude DPA with us once you create an account within the webinar platform and you may always download the DPA from your account panel.